andrewarchi/ia/README.md

 # ia — Internet Archive library in Go

-ia is a library for querying and downloading files from the Internet Archive.
+ia is a library for querying, downloading, and validating files from the Internet Archive.

 ## License